 - Deadly Road Trip: A variation, in that the "road" trip is by plane.

 - Eldritch Location: After hours of flying around and descending with no ground or any other landmark features in sight and no radio contact with anyone, it becomes clear that the characters have entered some alternate dimension filled with endless sky and housing giant alien terrors flying around looking for prey.
+It turns out to be because its Bruce's fantasy world.

 - Giant Flyer: The tentacle monster is building-sized.